-If you have to leave some of your belongings behind make an agreement with your provider about storing your things and when you will collect them.
+If you have to leave some of your belongings behind, make an agreement with your provider about storing your things and when you will collect them.
 Include a list of any belongings you leave behind.
-Photograph all of your belongings.
+Take photographs of all of your belongings.